Maisy Stella: 2012–2018: Nashville and Lennon & Maisy

 Stella had her breakthrough role starring as Daphne Conrad on the ABC/CMT musical drama television series Nashville (2012–2018), where she starred alongside her sister Lennon Stella.
 The series premiered on October 10, 2012 and aired its final episode on July 26, 2018.

 During her time on Nashville, she also performed alongside her older sister Lennon Stella as the country music duo Lennon & Maisy, performing mostly covers of songs.

 2018–present: Solo work and return to acting

 In 2016, Stella appeared on the YouTube web series We Are Savvy.
 The following year, Stella released her debut solo single, "Riding Free", for the soundtrack of the DreamWorks Animation series Spirit Riding Free.

 In 2017, Stella also appeared as a guest judge in an episode of Top Chef Jr.

 Stella returned to acting in 2024 with a lead role in Megan Park's coming-of-age comedy film My Old Ass, which premiered at the 2024 Sundance Film Festival to positive reviews from critics.
 For her role in the film, Stella was nominated for the Gotham Independent Film Award for Breakthrough Performer and Independent Spirit Award for Best Breakthrough Performance.

+In 2026, Stella was cast as Chloe Price in the Amazon Prime Video television adaptation Life Is Strange, based on the 2015 video game.